Kids don’t always know how to cope with their big emotions. Learn how to talk to your child about feelings with these 8 techniques.

 Only later when I realized that yes, other moms do go through this as well, did I feel better.

 The same is true for kids, and more so since they have fewer experiences and emotions under their belt.
 They worry they’re “bad” because they lied to get out of trouble, or wonder if they’ll always have terrifying tantrums that seem to happen all the time.

 Relate to your child when you can, explaining how you and other people have felt similar emotions as well.

-If he feels discouraged from falling off a scooter, share how everyone falls but gets back up again.
-Tell him that you’ve also made mistakes, and that you’ve felt worried when you face new problems you’re unfamiliar with.
+If she feels discouraged from falling off a scooter, share how everyone falls but gets back up again.
+Tell her that you’ve also made mistakes, and that you’ve felt worried when you face new problems you’re unfamiliar with.

-Free printable: Want to learn how to handle his constant tantrums?
-Join my newsletter and get my quick guide to help you figure out what to do when those tantrums strike.
-Download it below—at no cost to you:
+Free printable: Want to learn how to handle his constant meltdowns?
+Join my newsletter and get your copy of the Quick Guide to Handling Tantrums help you figure out what to do when they strike.
+Grab it below—at no cost to you:

-We might get impatient that they’re crying yet again, or that they’re still mad even after all this time.
-Deep down, we wish they would just snap out of it.
-We might even send them to time out, only allowing them to come out when they’re finally happy.
+We get impatient that they’re crying yet again, or that they’re still mad even after all this time.
+Deep down, we wish they would snap out of it.
+We even send them to time out, only allowing them to come out when they’re finally happy.

-But we need to embrace all our children’s emotions, not just the easy ones.
-We can’t offer affection for pleasant feelings like excitement and happiness, only to withhold it when they feel angry or sad.
+But we need to embrace all their feelings, not just the easy ones.
+We can’t offer affection for pleasant ones like pride, excitement, and happiness, only to withhold it when they feel angry or sad.

-Instead, be there for your child without trying to rush him out of his feelings.
-Be there through all his emotions, even the hard ones.
-Send the message that you won’t abandon him when he especially needs you.
+Instead, be there for your child without trying to rush him out of his feelings, even the hard ones.
+Send the message that you won’t abandon him when he needs you.
 As I say in my book, 31 Days to Better Parenting:

 “He needs your help during these challenging times.
 He’s scared he made you upset or feels guilty for spilling paint all over the floor.
 He needs guidance to calm himself down.
 And he wants to know he hasn’t done anything so egregious that he’s pushed you away.”